NeshaSBAIDS/Artificial-Face-Generator/README.md

 - Implementation of a GAN architecture for generating artificial faces
 - Data preprocessing techniques for face image datasets
-- Training the GAN model using Python and TensorFlow/Keras
+- Training the GAN model using Python and Keras
-- Evaluation metrics and techniques for assessing the realism and diversity of generated faces

 ## Dependencies